 \textbf{Traceability under Different Numbers of Clients.} Under the same settings in Section \ref{sec:eff1}, for traceability, we achieve $100\%$ TR in all experiments.
-The FSS results are shown in Figure \ref{fig:ffsc}.
+The FSS results are shown in Fig. \ref{fig:ffsc}.
 In the experiments, the lowest FSS is higher than $0.80$, which indicates a successful insertion of local fingerprints.
 This experiment also indicates that FedTracker can accurately trace the source Client even with a large number of (malicious) Clients.

-\textbf{Traceability under Different Lengths of Local Fingerprints.} In this experiment, we test the traceability effectiveness of FedTracker by setting the fingerprint length to $64, 128, 256, 512$ bits.
+\textbf{Traceability under Different Lengths of Local Fingerprints.} In this experiment, we test the traceability effectiveness of FedTracker by setting the fingerprint length to $64, 128, 256,$ and $512$ bits.
 The number of Clients is fixed at $50$ Clients, which is the most complicated case in our simulation.
-We still achieve $100\%$ TR, and the FSS evaluations are shown in Figure \ref{fig:fssl}.
+We still achieve $100\%$ TR, and the FSS evaluations are shown in Fig.~\ref{fig:fssl}.
 Most of the FSS metrics are around $0.90$.
 Experimental results demonstrate that the length of the local fingerprints does not significantly affect the traceability effectiveness, since the minimal FSS is greater than $0.80$.

-\subsection{Fidelity}
+\subsubsection{Fidelity}

 Fidelity signifies that embedding watermarks and fingerprints does not have a significant impact on the utility of the FL models.
-In the fidelity experiments, we first compare the utility of the protected model with the model trained without any watermark embedding and fingerprint insertion.
-The utility of the model can be evaluated by the accuracy of the primitive task, i.e., the accuracy of the validation set.
-As shown in Figure \ref{fig:fide}, FedTracker can achieve a similar utility compared with the model without a watermark.
+In the fidelity evaluations, we first compare the utility of the protected model with the model trained without any watermark embedding and fingerprint insertion.
+The utility of the model can be evaluated by the accuracy of the primitive task, $i.e.$, the accuracy of the validation set.
+As shown in Fig. \ref{fig:fide}, FedTracker can achieve a similar utility compared with the model without a watermark.
 The accuracy degradations in all the experiments are within $1\%$, which signifies a good fidelity of FedTracker.

 We also conduct an ablation study of the CL-based watermark embedding method in FedTracker.
-The results are also demonstrated in Figure \ref{fig:fide}.
+The results are also demonstrated in Fig. \ref{fig:fide}.
 It shows that using our CL-based embedding algorithm can improve the utility of the model with at most $3.21\%$ testing accuracy improvement.
-In all the experiments, the utility using CL is better than it without CL, which indicates the effectiveness of our CL-based algorithm.
+In all the experiments, the utility using CL is better than without CL, which indicates the effectiveness of our CL-based algorithm.

-\subsection{Robustness}
+\subsubsection{Robustness}